kopparapunarain/Thesis---Impact-of-climate-change-on-mortgage-repayment/README.md

-Thesis - Univesity of Edinburgh - MSC Banking & Risk 2023
+# Thesis - University of Edinburgh - MSc Banking & Risk 2023

 This report explores the